ecstayalive/thunder/docs/alive.md

 * **Latent goals:** learn a goal encoder $g=f_\kappa(z)$ and a distance $d(g,g')$; set $U(z_H;p_g)=-d(f_\kappa(z_H),g)$.
 * **Stability:** softly tie the planner’s terminal utility to $V(z)$ so search follows learned value ridges rather than raw reconstruction features.
 * **Unified training:** even under IL/IRL, always keep the SAC-style critics and value heads consistent with the soft Bellman in the learned dynamics; this makes later RL fine-tuning seamless.

----

-If you’d like, I can turn this into a short “theory → pseudocode” note (ELBO, soft-VI, SAC losses, goal-conditioned MPC objective) you can drop straight into a paper’s Methods section.